Snub-nosed monkey: Behavior

+The monkeys are known to be difficult to track because they are so quiet.
+Reachers have noted that it's easier to find them when it's raining because water gets into their nostrils and makes them sneeze.

+Diet

 The diet of these animals consists mainly of tree needles, bamboo buds, fruits and leaves.
 A multi-chambered stomach helps them with digesting their food.

+Breeding

 The impulse for mating starts with the female.
 She takes up eye contact with the male and runs away a short bit, then flashes her genitals.
-If the male shows interest (which does not always occur), he joins the female and they mate.
+If the male shows interest (he doesn't always), he joins the female and they mate.
 The 200-day gestation period ends with a single birth in late spring or early summer.
 Young animals become fully mature in about six to seven years.
 Zoologists know little about their lifespan.

+Conservation

+The golden and black-and-white snub-nosed monkeys are both endangered species, while the other three species are critically endangered.

 Golden snub-nosed monkey communities with large populations have high genetic diversity, but also show higher levels of recent inbreeding than other snub-nosed monkeys.